 - 14.1.
 When we hire or rent out academy facilities or premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) we always ensure that appropriate arrangements are in place to keep children safe. - 14.2.
 When the services or activities being provided are under the direct supervision or management of the academy, then arrangements for child protection outlined within this policy will apply. - 14.3.
 When services or activities are being provided separately by another body this will not necessarily be the case.

-The academy will seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed) and that they follow the safeguarding arrangements in Keeping Children Safe in Out-Of-School Settings; and ensure that there are arrangements in place to liaise with the academy on these matters where appropriate. - 14.4.
-The academy will also ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement. - Please see the hire and letting policy for further detail.
-(Ensure the hire and letting policy references Keeping Children Safe in Out-Of-School Settings in regard to detailing the safeguarding arrangements academies and colleges should expect providers to have in place.)
+The academy will seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed) and that they follow the safeguarding arrangements in Keeping Children Safe in Out-Of-School Settings; and ensure that there are arrangements in place to liaise with the academy on these matters where appropriate.

+14.4.
+The academy will also ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.

+Please see the hire and letting agreement for further detail.